Thumbnail

 General Information

-Dr. Vaughn Millner and associates at the University of South Alabama conducted a research study on VCH piercings as they relate to female sexual satisfaction.
+Dr. Vaughn Millner and associates at the University of South Alabama conducted a research study on VCH piercings as they relate to sexual satisfaction.
 The results led to the following statement: “In this exploratory study, we identify a positive relationship between vertical clitoral hood piercing and desire, frequency of intercourse and arousal.”
 These encouraging findings were published in the prestigious (and conservative) American Journal of Obstetrics and Gynecology!

 I've had clients tell me that following a VCH piercing they'd become multi-orgasmic, and others became able to climax from intercourse who couldn't previously.